 - Make sure your child knows where he is going after school.

 - Double-check on your care plans and communicate with the provider a few days before school starts.

 - If your child will be home alone after school, establish safety rules for locking doors and windows, and for answering the door and the telephone.
 Make sure she knows to check in with you or another adult when she arrives at home.

-It’s tempting, especially during the summer, to let kids watch a lot of television and spend time on the computer.
-As you get ready to go back to school, start to put limits on watching television if you haven’t done so during the summer.
+It’s tempting, especially during the summer, to let kids watch a lot of television and stare at their screens.
+As you get ready to go back to school, start to put limits on screen time if you haven’t done so during the summer.

 - Be firm.
 Set limits of no more than an hour or two of TV daily.

 - Set a good example by not watching a lot of TV yourself.
 Engage in family activities such as reading or board games.

 - Keep TVs out of your child’s bedroom to limit the temptation.